fbpx

 Financial assistants

-Financial chatbots usually come bundled with apps from leading banks.
-Once linked to your bank account, they can extend the functionality of the app by providing you with a conversational (text or voice) interface to your bank.
 Besides these, there are quite a few financial assistant chatbots available.
-These are able to track your expenses, budget your resources and help you manage your finances.
+These can track your expenses, budget your resources, and help you manage your finances.
 Charlie is a very good example of a financial assistant.
 The chatbot is designed to help you budget your expenses and track your finances so that you end up saving more.

 Automation

-Chatbots have become a very popular way of interacting with the modern smart home.
-These bots are, at their core, complex.
-They don’t need to have contextual awareness but need to be trained properly to be able to extract an actionable command from an input statement.
 This is not always an easy task as the chatbot is required to understand the flow of natural language.
-Modern virtual assistants (such as the Google Assistant, Alexa, Siri) handle these tasks quite well and have become the de facto standard to provide a voice or text-based interface to a smart home.
+Modern virtual assistants (such as Google Assistant, Alexa, and Siri) handle these tasks quite well and have become the de facto standard for providing a voice or text-based interface to a smart home.

 Tools for building intelligent chatbots